Seeing pink? You’re not the only one.

 Image Credit: Riley M Williams - South Australian Tourism Commission

-This icon of the Eyre Peninsula is a travel blogger’s dream.
+Sometimes called "watermelon avenue", this icon of the Eyre Peninsula is a travel blogger's dream.
 Drive nine hours from Adelaide, and you’ll find yourself on a one-of-a-kind, colour-blocked road with blue-green on one side, and pink on the other.
-Stay the night in Ceduna after the long, worthwhile drive.
+Stay the night in Ceduna after the long, worthwhile drive to Lake MacDonnell.

-Your Nearest G’day Park—Ceduna Shelly Beach Caravan Park
+Your Nearest G’day Parks—Ceduna Shelly Beach Caravan Park

 Lake Bumbunga